megaboi2005/JoyBot/README.md

 The format to indicate the next page is a ^ for example *page 1 ^ page 2*

 # LMAO OH SHIT
-oh yeah and one more thing, make a randomcrabs folder and put random images of whatever you want ig.
+oh yeah and one more thing, make a crabs folder and put random images of whatever you want ig.
 I do suggest putting crabs, tho... you can modify the source to make something like $randomgorrilla